-Policy consultation period Policy consultation period 1 November 2020 to 8 January 2021 Policy determined on 3 February 2021 Policy contact name and position Tina Harrison, School Business Manager Amendments after determination The following amendments were made in July 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Devon In-Year Fair Access Protocol removed.
-Department for Education number 878-2260 Age range 4 to 11.
-There is also Early Years provision from 2.
-Type of school Academy primary school Admissions authority Chulmleigh Academy Trust Normal round intake Reception Published Admission Number 15 Priority for children to another school Chulmleigh Community College Priority for children from another setting No Designated religious character No Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for the exceptional need criterion.
-See below Key Dates Normal round When to apply ovember 2021 to the National Closing Date of 15 January 2022 Decision ional Offer Date which is 19 April 2022 When to appeal m 15 May 2022 or from 20 days after the refusal, whichever is later Deadline to submit appeal May 2022 Deadline to hear appeal 29 Ju 29 July 2022 Key Dates In-Year admission When to apply from om 1 June 2022 for Year Groups 1 to 6 om 1 September 2022 for Reception Decision thin 10 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 school days of the form being submitted n 30 school days of the form being submitted A
+Policy consultation period 1 November 2021 to 7 January 2022

+Policy determined on 14 February 2022

+Policy contact name and position Tina Harrison, Academy Business Manager

+Amendments after determination 1 -

+Department for Education schoo l number 878-2224

+Age range Hamber 4 to 11; There is also Early Years provision from 2.

+Type of school Academy primary school

+Admissions authority Chulmleigh Academy Trust

+Normal round intake Reception

+Published Admission Number 20 23-24 10

+Priority for children to another se Chulmleigh Community College 1

+Priority for children from another No

+Designated religious character No

+Admissions catchment area Yes - see below

+School uniform Yes

+Application Form devon.cc/admissionsonline or with a paper form available by calling

+0345 155 1019 or at devon.cc/admissions or from the school office

+Supplementary Information Form 1 Yes - only to be used for the exceptional need criterion.
+See below

+Key Dates Normal round

+When to apply ber 2022 to the National Closing Date which is 15 January 2023

+Decision National Offer Date which is 17 April 2023

+When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2

+Deadline to submit appeal 31 May 2023

+Deadline to hear appeal 28 July 202 1233

+Key Dates In-Year admission

+ne 2023 for Year Groups 1 to 6

+from 1 September 2023 for Reception

+Decision within 10 school days of an application

+chool days after refusal

+Deadline to hear appeal within 30 school days of the form being submitted